Jtachan/Finance_tracker/README.md

 # SplitMate

-**SplitMate** is a finanze tracker app to track incomes and expenses among multiple users.
+**SplitMate** is a finance tracker app to track incomes and expenses among multiple users.

 > Note: The tool is still a work in progress.